 Prospective Ph.D students

 If you’re interested in working with me, please apply to New York University’s PhD Computer Science program; this is a combined program across Courant and Tandon.
-In your application, it’s very important you mention my name as a contact (even if we’ve never spoken) in /both/ the submission form and your statement of purpose/essay; this way your application can find its way to me.
-Emailing me during this time is not a great way to ensure I see your application – I get swamped with emails at the best of time.
+In your application, it’s very important you mention my name as a contact (even if we’ve never spoken) in both the submission form and your statement of purpose/essay; this way your application can find its way to me.
+Emailing me during this time is not a great way to ensure I see your application – I get swamped with emails at the best of times.

 The CS faculty and I will assess your application in the general applicant pool, and consider the strength of your recommendation letters, statement of purpose, grades, and how well you align with both my research interests and those of the PhD program.